GeneZC/MiniMA/README.md

 ## 🕰️ Updates

+[2024/2/17] Going through only 15% tokens out of all, MiniMix-2/4x3B (or MiniMA-MoE-2/4x3) upcycled from MiniMA-2 has completely overtaken MiniMA-2 on concerned tasks and are approximating considered baselines (e.g., DeepSeek-MoE-16B) with a full parameter amount of only 7B.

 [2024/1/31] We have to frustratingly announce that we have found a critical bug concerning about expert load balancing in training MiniMA-MoE.
 Therefore, we must revert to the very begining of training, pity : <

 [2024/1/3] [MT-Bench-ZH](./mt_bench_zh) is released to serve as a Chinese counterpart of multi-turn instruction-following evaluaion (e.g., MT-Bench).
 MT-Bench-ZH is essentially translated from MT-Bench by GPT-4 and further checked by human.
 On the MT-Bench-ZH, MiniChat-2-3B surpasses Qwen-Chat-1.8B and approximates Qwen-Chat-7B.
 And it indicates MiniChat-2-3B has a better bilingual ability than others (e.g., Phi-2, StableLM-Zephyr-3B, etc.).